andrejbauer/zeroes/README.md

 * `zeroes.c`: a C program for computing & drawing the zeroes of polynomials
 * `Makefile`: a make file to compile `zeroes.c`
+* `movie.py`: a Python helper for creating an animation from the image computed by `zeroes.c`
 * `zeroes.py`: Python program to draw the zeroes as disks
 * `animate.py`: example of how to make an animation using `zeroes.py`
 * `examples`: examples of images created by the above programs